 Entering first-year and transfer students must complete the College Scholarship Service (CSS) PROFILE Application and the Free Application for Federal Student Aid (FAFSA).
 The CSS PROFILE Application and the FAFSA must be submitted by February 15, the financial aid deadline.
 Both applications must be filed online.
 The College Board's website is www.collegeboard.com, and the FAFSA website is www.fafsa.gov.

-Currently enrolled students must complete the FAFSA and the CSS PROFILE Application by March 15.
+Currently enrolled students must complete the CSS PROFILE Application and the FAFSA by April 15.
 Financial aid application procedures are posted on the Financial Aid Office website, www.loyola.edu/financialaid.

 The proceeds of student and parent loans (federal, institutional, and private) must be disbursed to Loyola University and credited to a student's account no later than May 1.
 Therefore, all loan application procedures, including completion of the loan promissory note and final approval, should be completed at least two weeks prior to the May 1 processing deadline date.